-Its no myth – people with arthritis may be able to tell changes in the weather up to 3 days in advance.
+It's no myth – people with arthritis may be able to tell changes in the weather due to a change in their symptoms.

 Evidence is a bit sketchy on this topic as it has been very hard to prove but there is a body of evidence that does seem to suggest that some people are more susceptible to weather and pressure changes than others.